 - 1. Athletes on foot may only be admitted once to the arena before each Competition and this includes Competitions with jump-off(s).
+Entry into the arena will be prohibited by means of a notice "Arena Closed" placed at the entrance or conspicuously in the middle of the arena.
 Permission to enter the arena will be given by the Ground Jury ringing the bell and by displaying a notice "Arena Open".
 An announcement must also be made over the public address system.
-However, in Competitions over two rounds with different courses, Athletes may inspect the course before the second round-with the permission of the Ground Jury.
-Refer Art 225 Unauthorised Assistance - 2.
-The Organising Committee, OC, of an indoor Event where facilities for exercising are severely limited, may, with the agreement of the Ground Jury, give special permission for the arena to be used for exercising at specified times. - 3.
+However, in Competitions over two rounds with different courses, Athletes may inspect the course before the second round.
+EA: with the permission of the Ground Jury.
+Refer Art 225 Unauthorised Assistance. - 2.
+The Organising Committee, OC, of an Event where facilities for exercising are severely limited, may, with the agreement of the Ground Jury, give special permission for the arena to be used for exercising at specified times. - 3.
 If the schooling area(s) are inadequate or cannot be used, a practice obstacle which is not part of the course must be placed in the arena.
 In all other circumstances facultative or practice obstacles are not allowed in any Competition.
 In certain special Competitions (including but not limited to the Six Bar or Puissance Competition) the Ground Jury may decide that the Athletes remaining in the Competition must stay in the arena after the first or second jump-off.
-In this case, the Ground Jury must allow a practice obstacle in the arena. - 4.
-The practice obstacle must be a spread obstacle not exceeding 1.40 m in height and 1.60m in spread or a vertical obstacle not exceeding 1.40 m in height, provided with red and white flags and should not be numbered.
+In this case, the Ground Jury must allow a practice obstacle in the arena.

+4. The practice obstacle must be a spread obstacle not exceeding 1.40 m in height and 1.60m in spread or a vertical obstacle not exceeding 1.40 m in height, provided with red and white flags and should not be numbered.
 These dimensions may not be altered during the course of the Competition.
 Only two attempts at this obstacle are allowed.
 Jumping or attempting to jump this practice obstacle more than twice entails a fine in addition to the possible Disqualification (see JRs Art.
-242.2.3 and 240.2).
+242.2.3 and 240.2.6).